 Where to go

-East Africa is home to two of Africa’s most popular safari destinations – Kenya and Tanzania – along with gorilla encounters in the rain forests of Uganda and Rwanda, and the tropical beaches of Zanzibar.
-You can find out more about some of East Africa’s best experiences here.
+East Africa destinations is home to two of Africa’s most popular safari destinations – Kenya and Tanzania – along with gorilla meets in the rain forests of Uganda and Rwanda, and the tropical beaches of Zanzibar.
+You can find out more about some of East Africa’s destinations best experiences here.

 Why Travel To Tanzania

 Safari experience, Tanzania’s stunning range of wildlife and its many beautiful national parks and conservation areas make it the best place in Africa to go on safari.